 This course is designed to orient students to work with plants in the lab and field.
-Many field trips are conducted to observe plants in ways which illustrate the principles of plant biology.
+Many field trips are conducted to observe plants in ways, which illustrate the principles of plant biology.
 Student-directed lab/field experiences are employed to allow for ownership in one or more principles.
 Visits to Smith College and other arboretums are included.
+Students must register for BIOL 270 or permission of Instructor.